-understand that I must hand deliver the medicine personally to the school office.
+I understand that I must hand deliver the medicine personally to Ms. L Wallbank or a member of the Admin Team.

 The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school/setting staff administering medicine in accordance with the school/setting policy.
 I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.